ryotayamanaka/hackmakers/doc/04_create-and-populate-tables/create-and-populate-tables.md

       AND a2.cst_id = c2.cst_id
     ORDER BY src_last_name, t.datetime

 Now your Autonomous Database is ready with the demo dataset.

-Please proceed [the next step](../05_deploy-image/deploy-image.md) to setup Graph Server, or go back to [the index](../../README.md).
+Please proceed to [the next step](../05_deploy-image/deploy-image.md) to setup Graph Server, or go back to [the index](../../README.md).